Jamie McGonigle

-Jamie McGonigle (born 5 March 1996) is a Northern Irish professional footballer who plays for NIFL Premiership side Coleraine.
+Jamie McGonigle (born 5 March 1996) is a Northern Irish professional footballer who plays for NIFL Premiership side Limavady United, on loan from Coleraine.

 Starting his career with Dungiven Celtic, McGonigle moved to Coleraine in 2015.
 After scoring 65 goals in 179 appearances, he signed for Crusaders in August 2019 for a Northern Irish transfer record fee of £60,000.

 Club career

 Coleraine

 McGonigle began his career playing in the lower leagues for hometown club Dungiven Celtic.
 After impressing, he moved to Coleraine in 2014, and after scoring 30 goals for the reserve team, made his debut for the senior team against Institute in January 2015.

 By October 2017, he had scored against every club in the top flight, and his 16 league goals that season took Coleraine to second place in the league.
 He also helped the side to win the Irish Cup, playing in the 3–1 final victory over Cliftonville, and was named in the NIFL Team of the Year.
 He scored a total of 65 goals in 179 games for the Bannsiders.